 Elafonisi Beach Day Trip: Probably the most visited place in the whole Chania region, Elafonisi is often featured as one of the top beaches in Europe (…and the world) for its striking beautiful pink and white sand and the unique turquoise shades of the sea.

-Part of the Natura 2000 program, Elafonisi has a rich diversity when it comes to its flora and fauna.
+As part of the Natura 2000 program, Elafonisi has a rich diversity when it comes to its flora and fauna.
 Taking this organized tour will save you the hassle of driving through the mountains to reach this heavenly spot on the southern coast of Crete.

 With this tour, you can also be picked from and dropped off at your hotel, and spend a day swimming in the shallow lagoon or walking your way to the Elafonisi islet.
 Once in the area, you can choose to break free from the group and explore the part of the beach that’s not organized.
 You can also choose to practice water sports renting all the necessary equipment on site.